br3nt/proc_evaluate/README.md

 ## Compatibility

+This gem makes use of keyword parameters and refinements, so it is only compatible with Ruby version 2.0 and above.

+As of 2023-11-02 the test are run on every push and pull request against the currently supported Ruby versions: 2.7, 3.0, 3.1, 3.2.
+However, as no breaking changes have been introduced, this gem is still compatible with Ruby 2.0+.

-Because this gem makes use of keyword parameters and refinements, it is only compatible with Ruby version 2.0.0 and above (excluding any future release of Ruby 3).
+This gem makes use of keyword parameters and refinements, so it is only compatible with Ruby version 2.0 and above.

 ## Usage